mila-iqia/slurm-queue-time-pred/README.md

 Then:
 ```
 # from inside this repo
-python3 wait_time_prediction/run_experiment.py
+python3 slurm_queue_time_pred/wait_time_prediction/run_experiment.py
 # from anywhere
-python3 -m wait_time_prediction.run_experiment
+python3 -m slurm_queue_time_pred.wait_time_prediction.run_experiment
 ```

 ## Main results

-On average, our neural network model trained on data from the Cedar computing cluster makes predictions approximately 1 594 times closer to the jobs' actual wait times than Slurm's estimator.
+On average, our neural network model trained on data from the Cedar computing cluster makes predictions approximately 1 594 times closer to the jobs' actual wait times than SLURM's estimator.
 More than 50% of our model's predictions fall in the interval [ -2.69 * target, 2.69 * target ].
-By our experimental measurements, when using Slurm's estimator the equivalent interval is [ -1596.61 * target, 1596.61 * target ] which makes Slurm's estimator useless in practice.
+By our experimental measurements, when using SLURM's estimator the equivalent interval is [ -1596.61 * target, 1596.61 * target ] which makes SLURM's estimator useless in practice.
 <br></br>
 The best predictors of a job's wait time on the cluster appear to be the amount of memory, GPUs and CPU cores already in use on the computing cluster by other users' jobs at submission.